DIVD-NL/cna-bot/README.md

 ## `pr`

 Create a pull request to bring local records in line with remote records (defaults to `false`)

+## `github-token`

+A github token to be used by this action.
+Default ` `.
+Recommended value: ${{ secrets.GITHUB_TOKEN }}

+If you want github actions to run on pull requests created by this action you will have to use a personal Github Access token with at least the `repo`, `org:read` and `discussion:read` scopes.

+## `expire-after`

+Create pull request (if `pr` is set to `true`) to expire reservations this much time after the end of the year.
+Example values are:
+* `4d` for 4 days, reservations will expire on or after 5 Jan
+* `3w` for 4 weeks, reservations will expire on or after 15 Jan
+* `2m` for 2 months, reservations will expire on or after 1 Mar
+* `1y` for 1 year, reserveration will expire on or after 1 Jan for reservations before the previous year

 ## Example usage